DRSY/MoTIS/README.md

 A minimal demo demonstrating semantic multimodal text-to-image search using pretrained vision-language models.
 Semantic search represents each sample(text and image) as a vector in a shared semantic embedding space.
 The relevance score can then be measured as similarity(cosine similarity or distance) between vectors.

 # News!
-1. Transplanted Spotify's [Annoy](https://github.com/spotify/annoy) Approximate Nearest Neighbor search in this project.
+1. Transplanted Spotify's [Annoy](https://github.com/spotify/annoy) Approximate Nearest Neighbor search in this project(annoylib.h).
 2. Experiment of distilling [CLIP](https://github.com/openai/CLIP) ViT-32/B(350+MB) into a much smaller one(40MB+) is on going.

 # Features